 Jones and Davis later theorized that intentionality of behaviour was important in making dispositional (internal) attributions.
 They proposed that free choice, accidental vs. intentional behaviour, the extent of social desirability and conformity, and personal relevance came into play in making attributions.

-I think it’s interesting how we look for a cause and effect relationship even where there isn’t one (or at least not a clear one).
+It’s interesting how we look for a cause and effect relationship even where there isn’t one (or at least not a clear one).
 You can see this when people think they’ve had a lottery win because of their “system”, or guys who grow a playoff beard because they think it will help their favourite hockey team win.
 You also see it when people think a woman got raped because of what she was wearing.
 These sorts of errors are likely most damaging when people don’t realize the flaw in their logic.
-Probably most playoff beard growing fans realize on some level that logically their beard isn’t going to change their team’s outcomes, but the “she was raped because she wore a miniskirt” types seem to think that’s a perfectly logical conclusion.
+Probably most playoff beard-growing fans realize on some level that logically their beard isn’t going to change their team’s outcomes, but the “she was raped because she wore a miniskirt” types seem to think that’s a perfectly logical conclusion.

 Relationship breakups are a time when I suspect there are a lot of misattributions flying around.
 A former friend of mine, who tended to be pretty histrionic, was crushed when her boyfriend broke up with her.
 She decided that in order to understand why the breakup occurred she needed to know more about his past, so she was tracking down anyone who knew him and trying to get information out of them that would tell her why he broke up with her.
 It was clearly making her even more miserable, but she was looking for evidence to support attributing the breakup to internal flaws within him, to save herself from seeing any blame within herself.
 It was very strange to witness as an outsider.

 What do you notice about your own attribution patterns?